-- 1. Connect the Front speaker to the green socket. - 2.
-Attach the back loudspeakers to the connector back surround. - 3.
-Your centre speaker or subwoofer can be connected to the socket centre/bass. - 4.
-Connect to the side surround socket two more speakers for the rear surround.
+- 1. Connect the Front speaker to the green socket marked with ((())). - 2.
+Attach the rear loudspeakers to the connector RS OUT. - 3.
+Your centre speaker or subwoofer can be connected to the socket CS OUT. - 4.
+Connect to the optional SS OUT socket two more speakers for the back surround.

-A digital audio output (SPDIF) can be connected to an optical and/or a coaxial cable.
-Diagram reference: F1, F2
+A digital audio output (SPDIF) can be connected to an optical cable.

+Diagram reference: K1, K2

-- 1. Plug the optical cable to the socket at Position F1 or the Cinch cable to the socket at Position F2. - 2.
+- 1. Plug an optical cable to the socket at position K1 or a Cinch cable to the socket at position K2. - 2.
 Connect the other end of the cable to an audio device with a corresponding digital input.